Complete Female Backpacking Australia Packing List

 If you want to learn about some more surprises you might experience, then check out my post about the 10 things I never realised before coming to Australia, otherwise do yourself a favour and pack a great lightweight, waterproof jacket like this one from Colombia.

-Essentially for evenings and winter days, especially down in Melbourne or Sydney!
+Essential for evenings and winter days, especially down in Melbourne or Sydney.

-Trust me people, it ain’t always sunny in the Land Down Under.
+Trust me, it ain’t always sunny in the Land Down Under!

 Helpful in the evening and / or if you want something a bit smarter.